The Glyndebourne Opera Cup

 The competition will take place every two years, each time focused on a different single composer or strand of the repertoire, in order to cater for the various specialisms within operatic training and to ensure competitors can be accompanied by an orchestra with instruments appropriate for the period.
 Eligibility criteria, including age limit, will vary to reflect the chosen theme.

 The competition has been devised by Sebastian F. Schwarz, who chairs the judging panel.
 Acting as the competition’s honorary president is Dame Janet Baker, whose own early career was fostered by Glyndebourne.
-As well as presenting the prizes, she will adjudicate at the live final in 2018.
+As well as presenting the prizes, she adjudicated at the live final in 2018.

 Second place (£10,000) – Jacquelyn Stucker